 - The League government tried to curb incidents of violence being reported in the newspapers.
 It also covered up a report on the Noakhali incidents by Edward Skinner Simpson, a retired judge.

-- Relief operations: Many Indian social and political organisations came for relief activities.
+- Many Indian social and political organisations came for relief activities.
 Among the organisations were Bharat Sevashram Sangha, INC, the Communist Party of India, Hindu Mahasabha, the Indian National Army of Bose, Arya Samaj, etc.

 - Mahatma Gandhi visited the disturbed areas to spread his message of non-violence and request the rioters to stop.
 Although he largely failed in his objective, his presence did bring in some calm.
 He saw these riots as a test of his principle of ahimsa.
 When Suhrawardy tried to evade a charge of murder on his government, the normally calm Gandhi said in anger, “Yes, you are responsible not only for that murder but for every life lost in Bengal, whether Hindu or Muslim.”